fardaniqbal/copt/README.md

 ## Features

 * [Public domain license](LICENSE).
 I appreciate it if you credit me, but by no means is it required.
-Do what you want with it.
+You don't have to include the LICENSE file or reproduce it in your project's output.
+Do what you want with COPT.
 * Written in standard ISO C89, and works as both C and C++.
 * No heap allocations.
 * No dependencies on other libraries.